 • Two or more years of experience in a related field, which can include related educational attainment, is required.

-• Two or more years’ substantial experience working with children is required.
+• Two or more years’ substantial experience working with middle school age youth is required.

-• Able to work with children and adults, and to facilitate groups to develop their interests, gifts and skills
+• Able to work with children, youth and adults, and to facilitate groups to develop their interests, gifts and skills

 • Understands inclusivity dynamics, especially in relationship to age, gifts, LGBTQIA+, ability, gender, sexuality, race and class; knowledgeable in crisis intervention